akashsengupta1997/STRAPS-3DHumanShapePose/README.md

 You can choose between using PointRend and DensePose to obtain human silhouettes.
 PointRend provides more accurate silhouettes for easy body poses but DensePose is more robust to challenging body poses.

 # Training
-`run_train.py` is used to run model training.
-The options within the file can be edited as desired.
+The training options within the `run_train.py` file can be edited as desired.
+Since STRAPS does not require image data, the only training data you are required to download are the pre-processed npz files (above).
+Then, simply do `python run_train.py`.